 John said that as he ran away from the area along with scores of other terrified World Trade Center employees and city residents, he kept thinking about his wife and fearing the worst.
 His cell phone still would not work.

 However, over three hours after the plane had struck the first tower, his phone began to ring.
 John looked down and saw that it was his wife’s number, but thought that another person was using her phone to tell him that she was dead.

 “So I picked up the phone with a lot of fear, thinking that it would be the worst news of my life,” he recalled.

 “But, when I said hello, it was my wife on the other side,” John stated in relief.
 “She wanted to go to work earlier that day, but that morning she was late. … [H]er train had reached the World Trade Center subway stop five minutes after the first crash and so she had not made it into the buildings.
 She had been hysterical on the streets, thinking I was dead and seeing people jumping out of the buildings.
 Nevertheless, both of us were miraculously alive.”

 That night, Sujo John made a commitment to turn from his pursuit of the American dream and to start pursuing God’s dream — the saving of souls.

 “I said, ‘God, I am done chasing things that have been on my heart.
-I’ve been chasing success, fame and financial security, but from now on, I want to chase what’s on Your heart,’” he said.
-“I am convinced that all that’s in your heart is people — people from all over the world, many of who have never heard Your name even once.”
+I’ve been chasing success, fame and financial security, but from now on, I want to chase what’s on Your heart,'” he said.
+“I am convinced that all that’s on Your heart is people — people from all over the world, many of who have never heard Your name even once.”